tonypan2000/BallerStats/readme.md

 ## Performance

 The camera calibration has an average absolute percent error of 11.78%, the depth estimation has an average absolute percent error of 11.67%.
+Cumulatively, BallerStats has an average percent error of 46% with a standard deviation of 17% on our BallerSet dataset.
+The model always overestimates the distance traveled.

 ## Authors